 The second word is 탕 (tang), which is a Sino-Korean word.
 These soups may be heavier and less watery, for example, 삼계탕 (samgyetang), which is a ginseng chicken soup made with a whole chicken.
-Another example is 설렁탕 (seolleongtang) also known as ox bone soup which is made from ox bones and other cuts.
+Another example is 설렁탕 (seolleongtang), also known as ox bone soup which is made from ox bones and other cuts.
 Boiling this soup for several hours creates a rich beef broth.

-Noodles in Korean
+“Noodles” in Korean

-There are different noodle dishes and we’ll show you three words for noodles in Korean.
+There are different noodle dishes, and we’ll show you three words for noodles in Korean.

-The Sino-Korean word for noodles is 면 (myeon), such as 라면 (ramyeon), which means instant noodles or 냉면 (naengmyeon) which is made of cold buckwheat noodles.
-Otherwise, there is no big distinction when you use 국수 and 면.
+The Sino-Korean word for noodles is 면 (myeon), such as 라면 (ramyeon), which means instant noodles, or 냉면 (naengmyeon), which is made of cold buckwheat noodles.
+Otherwise, there is no big distinction when you use 국수 (guksu) and 면 (myeon).

-Steamed in Korean
+“Steamed” in Korean

 The word for steamed in Korean is 찜 (jjim).
-For example 찜닭 (jjimdal), which can be translated as both steamed chicken or braised chicken.
+For example, 찜닭 (jjimdal), which can be translated as both steamed chicken or braised chicken.

-Roasted in Korean / Grilled in Korean
+“Roasted” in Korean / “Grilled” in Korean

 Although not exactly the same method of cooking, for both roasted and grilled dishes, we use the word 구이 (gui).
 For example, 조개구이 (jogaegui), which means roasted clams.

-Side Dishes in Korean
+“Side Dishes” in Korean

-Raw in Korean
+“Raw” in Korean

-Some food in Korea is also eaten raw, and therefore it’s good to know this word as well.
+Some food in South Korea is also eaten raw, and therefore it’s good to know this word as well.

 Describing taste in Korean

-We already have a separate article to help you with ordering food in Korea, but we wanted to quickly go over some basic phrases and terms with which you can describe the food you are eating.
+We already have a separate article to help you with ordering food in Korea, but we wanted to quickly go over some basic phrases and terms with which you can describe the Korean food you are eating.

-|쓴 맛 (sseun mat)||Bitter taste
+|(sseun mat)||Bitter taste

-|음식이 상했다 (eumsigi sanghaetda)||It’s gone bad|
+|(eumsigi sanghaetda)||It’s gone bad|

-Sour in Korean
+“Sour” in Korean

-The word for sour in Korean is 새콤해요 (saekomhaeyo) but you can also say it as 시큼해요 (sikeumhaeyo).
+The word for “sour” in Korean is 새콤해요 (saekomhaeyo), but you can also say it as 시큼해요 (sikeumhaeyo).
 You can use this word to describe sour foods like Kimchi, citrus fruits, or vinegar.

-Sweet in Korean
+“Sweet” in Korean

-Sweet in Korean is 달콤해요 (dalkomhaeyo) which can be used in describing the sweet taste in food like desserts.
+“Sweet” in Korean is 달콤해요 (dalkomhaeyo) which can be used in describing the sweet taste in food like desserts.

-Spicy in Korean
+“Spicy” in Korean

-Salty in Korean
+“Salty” in Korean

 Sometimes, you might want your food to have more flavor, or you find it a bit too salty.
-Either way, the word for salty in Korean is 짜요 (jjayo).
+Either way, the word for “salty” in Korean is 짜요 (jjayo).

-Hopefully, this was educational and will make your next meal a more exciting experience.
-Next up do read our article introducing specific dishes from Korean cuisine!
+Hopefully, this was educational and will make your next meal in a Korean restaurant, at home, or with Korean street food a more exciting experience.
+Next up, do read our article introducing specific dishes from Korean cuisine!